johnpfisk/shenanigans.lol/_posts/2016-01-26-workmate-holiday-prank.md

 ---
 layout: page
-subheadline: "Coworkers on Holiday"
+subheadline: "Holiday Fun"
-title: "Pranks to pull when your coworkers are on holiday"
+title: "Prank to Pull when your Coworker is on Holiday"
 category: videos
 tags:
   - MotoGP